Trainguy9512/trainguys-animation-overhaul/README.md

 # Trainguy's Animation Overhaul

-This repository is for various improvements I'm making to Minecraft's entity animations, all packed into one 1.17.1 Fabric mod.
+This repository is for various improvements I'm making to Minecraft's entity animations, all packed into one Fabric 1.18 mod.
 I try to comment my code the best I can, but if you have any questions, comments, or suggestions my DMs are always open on Discord (trainguy#9512).

 ## Current Progress

-- Animations done so far:
+- Animations being implemented but WIP:
+    - Player

+- Animations previously implemented but need to be worked on further:
-    - Shulker Box
+    - Shulker box
     - Phantom
     - Bell

-- Animations currently being worked on:
-    - Player (this is the most complex one)
+    - Ghast
     - Chest

 ## Additional Credit